 What’s the Problem?

 Let’s say you have a big TypeScript object.
 It has objects inside objects.
 You want to get all the keys, even the nested ones.
-But TypeScript doesn’t make this easy.
+But TypeScript doesn’t provide this functionality out of the box.

 Look at this User object: